winston0410/commented.nvim/README.md

 - Provide the correct `commentstring` for filetype not handled by neovim initially

+- Integrate with any plugin that dynamically switch `cms` based on embedded languages

 ## Demo

 ### Commenting in normal mode with count